chrisdoble/gps-receiver/README.md

 - Produces estimates in as little as ~24 s from cold start (depending on environmental factors).
 - Location estimates tend to be within a few hundred metres of the true location.
 - Runs from pre-recorded sample files or a connected RTL-SDR.
-- Has an accompanying web-based dashboard to show location estimates and satellite information in real time.
+- Has an accompanying web-based dashboard to show location estimates and satellite information.
 - Written in Python with no runtime dependencies other than aiohttp (for the dashboard), NumPy, Pydantic (for data serialisation), and pyrtlsdr.

 # Receiver

 The `gpsreceiver` directory contains a Python package that processes samples of GPS signals from a file or SDR dongle to estimate a clock bias and location.
 It logs information to `stdout`, e.g. when satellites are acquired or a solution is computed, but doesn't provide a graphical interface — for that you'll need to run the dashboard (see below).

+> [!NOTE]
-All of the commands in this section should be run from the `gpsreceiver` directory.
+> All commands in this section should be run from the `gpsreceiver` directory.

 ## Setup